metabase/metabase/docs/developers-guide/driver-changelog.md

 - `metabase.driver.sql-jdbc.sync.describe-table-fields` has been added.
 Implement this method if you want to override the default behavior for fetching field metadata (such as types) for a table.

+- `->honeysql [<driver> :convert-timezone]` has been added.
+Implement this method if you want your driver to support the `convertTimezone` expression.
+This method takes 2 or 3 arguments and returns a `timestamp without time zone` column.

 ## Metabase 0.43.0